-The Investigator went on to uphold Mr G's complaint on the grounds that Carey didn't carry out sufficient due diligence checks on the investment in Global Forestry, in line with the Principles and industry guidance.
-Had it done so, the Investigator thought Carey would've identified a number of red flags in respect of the investment that posed a significant risk of consumer detriment.
-And it ought to have refused to permit the investment to be held in the SIPP.
-She said that having Mr G sign indemnity declarations wasn't effective for Carey to meet its obligations.
-It should have refused Mr G's business instead.
-And if it had done this and shared its concerns with Mr G then it's unlikely the investment would have gone ahead.
-So she said Carey should put this right by compensating Mr G for his loss based on him having remained in his existing pension plan.
-She also said that Carey should pay Mr G £500 compensation for the distress and inconvenience this matter has caused him.
+Overall, the Investigator said Carey ought to have known that both investments posed a high risk of consumer detriment and that having Mr D sign indemnity declarations wasn't an effective way for Carey to meet its obligations.
+It should have refused Mr D's business instead.
+And if it had done this and shared its concerns with Mr D then it's unlikely the investment would have gone ahead.
+So she said Carey should put this right by compensating Mr D for his loss based on him having remained in his existing schemes.
+She also said that Carey should pay Mr D £300 compensation for the distress and inconvenience this matter has caused him.